SPARCED/LinResSims/README.md

 Visualizing dose response for mutiple drugs, doses, and replicates in terms of GR-score, requires the calculation of GR score after the cell population dynamics have been computed.
 To calculate GR score from the cell population dynamics, input files must be prepared for the gr-score calculation pipeline.
 The below steps describe calculating GR scores from results:

-1. Complete the Plotting **Cell Populatio****n Dynamics** instructions provided in the previous section.
+1. Complete the Plotting **Cell Population Dynamics** instructions provided in the previous section.
 2. Run `analysis_grscore.py` to generate the gr-score input file, which will be saved as `drs_grcalc3.tsv` in the `in_silico_drs_summary` folder.
-3. Take the input file generated at step 2 and run the gr-score calculation pipeline:
+3. Take the input file generated at step 2 and run the gr-score calculation pipeline in the `LinResSims/scripts` directory:

    a.
 Clone the gr-score git repository: